đ This feature is coming soon and not yet available to all users. Continue checking our Feature Releases collection to stay up-to-date!

 Import and Export have individual tests:

-You will be presented with a preview of the incoming or outgoing data.
+You will be presented with a preview of the incoming and outgoing data.

-You can choose to "test" the process by actually importing or exporting the selected user.
+You can choose to "test" the process by actually importing the contact or exporting the selected user and their conversations.

 Integration Logs